rongrimes/weewx-tempest-pi/README.md

 This is a "pending notes" area.
 These notes will eventually be added into the main body, or discarded.

 #### TODO
-1. install weatherunderground, AWEKAS, etc.
+1. Install Weather Underground, AWEKAS, etc.
-2. Add references.